feynlee/latent-upscale/README.md

 ### How Latent Upscale Works

-The original image is first encoded into the latent space, which is upscaled by the correct factor before fed into the diffusion (de-noising) process, and then decoded to the upscaled image.
+The original image is first encoded into the latent space, which is upscaled by the correct factor before being fed into the diffusion (de-noising) process, and then decoded to the upscaled image.

 ![](assets/img2img_latent_upscale_process.png)